Sergeant-Salz/Speed-O-Matic/README.md

   - Transitions to `CAPTURE_DONE` once the second barrier is triggered.

 - **`CAPTURE_DONE`**
-  - Indicates successful capture; both barriers have been broken in the correct order.
+  - Indicates successful capture; both barriers have been broken.
-  - Displays the time delta in milliseconds.
+  - Displays the time delta...
+    - ... in microseconds if the interval is shorter than 10ms.
+In this mode, the digit flashes to indicate the unit.
+    - ... in milliseconds if the interval is longer than 10ms.
   - Returns to `INIT` when the reset button is pressed.

 - **`GENERAL_ERROR`**